 Storge is a natural affection towards another, most often found in family.
 Think husband and wife, mother and child… You know?
 Noah and his family.

 Philia is a companionable love, one found in friendship, brotherly love.
 A great example of this would be Jesus bond with Lazarus.

-Eros is romantic love filled with passion.
+Eros is a romantic love filled with passion.
 AKA, Solomon.

 Agape is divine love which can be characterized by its sacrificial act to love for the good of the other.
 This is God’s love towards man and our reflection of this perfect love.